pallavi-srinivas/Interactive-Lab-Hub/Lab 2/README.md

 **Jonathon Tumalle**
 Tracker of caffeine is pretty useful.
 I was a little confused about whether the mood feature was an input from the user or something the system is predicting to be your mood based on caffeine intake.
 One idea to add on to what you have is to maybe use a battery visual so that whenever you take caffeine it fills up the battery and show you how much time it’ll last you based on the user’s inputted mood throughout the day.
 And maybe the battery gets capped at a smaller limit as you drink over a certain amount of caffeine

-# Lab 2 Part 2

-## Prep

-1. Pick up remaining parts for kit on Wednesday lab class.
-Check the updated [parts list inventory](partslist.md) and let the TA know if there is any part missing.

-2. Look at and give feedback on the Part E. for at least 3 other people in the class and get 3 people to comment on your Part E!)
-**Put the feedback for your ideas here.**

 ## Update your Lab Hub